We will test all incoming campers and staff for COVID-19 upon arrival at Wildwood.

 Testing will be done in partnership with Kansas Dept of Health and Environment and Miami County Emergency Services and Public Health.

-Campers who arrive by bus will be tested upon arrival at camp.
-Mask wearing is required by all staff and campers on the camp bus at all times.
+Campers who arrive by bus will be tested upon arrival at their bus stop.
 Campers who arrive by car will be tested while parents are still present as a part of the check-in process.

 We use a rapid antigen test that requires a simple nasal swab in both nostrils.
 The test is not painful or invasive.
 Campers can collect their own test samples and then pass them to staff for processing.
-Upon completion of all camper tests for a session, test results will be emailed to Wildwood’s Executive Director for entry into labxchange site.
 If a positive case is identified, staff will immediately contact camper parent(s), Wildwood’s Executive Director, and the Miami County Health Dept.

 This additional testing will strengthen our multi-layered prevention practices already in place.

 The health and safety of both campers and staff is our number one priority.

 To best ensure everyone’s safety, Wildwood is closely monitoring information and implementing recommendations from national, state, and local health authorities.

 - Centers for Disease Control (CDC) COVID-19 Guidelines for Camps

 - American Camp Association’s Field Guide